pensjonatus/flash-fiction/blog/diamond-mine.md

 ---
-title: 'Diamond Mine'
+title: Diamond Mine
 date: '2016-04-07'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 Out of boredom I think, we dug around one beggar patient's brain and found a